 • ICT-risk management framework.
 In practical terms, this might be the adoption of an ISMS (Information Security Management System), a security control framework similar to ISO 27001/2.

 • Exit strategy.
-Plan how a third party relationship should end while also ensuring the resiliency of your business whether or not that third party fails or succeeds.
+Plan how a third-party relationship should end while also ensuring the resiliency of your business, whether or not that third party fails or succeeds.

 • Contractual provisions.
 Enforce the implementation and operation of the security controls required by DORA through the terms of your contracts with third-party ICTs.

 • Incident reporting.
-When required, breaches and other cyber security incidents must be reported to the relevant Supervisory Authority.
-Reports are required depending on the financial impact, duration of the attack, its effect on operational disruption and the number of users affected.
+When required, breaches and other cybersecurity incidents must be reported to the relevant Supervisory Authority.
+Reports are required depending on the financial impact, duration of the attack, its effect on operational disruption, and the number of users affected.

 In the future, the ESA may either recommend or require a standardized contract to ensure DORA compliance with third parties.